 President - Sgt.
-Ben Hess, Larimer County Sheriff's Office Vice President - Senior Officer Drew Smith, Westminster Police Department Secretary - Commander Jason Oehlkers, Boulder County Sheriff's Office Treasurer - Sgt.
+Ben Hess, Larimer County Sheriff's Office Vice President - Detective Drew Smith, Westminster Police Department Secretary - Commander Jason Oehlkers, Boulder County Sheriff's Office Treasurer - Sgt.
 Nick Sprague, Broomfield Police Department

 The RMTTA Board of Directors is hard at work planning the 2018 conference in Garfield County, April 30 to May 2, 2018.
 Stay tuned for additional details.

 Join the RMTTA Operations Center and start posting in the Forum

 The Rocky Mountain Tactical Team Association is dedicated to fostering cooperation between tactical teams and for the sharing of knowledge of new product ideas and innovative training.
 The Association provides updated schedules and information for ongoing law enforcement training for teams, commanders, negotiators, emergency medical personnel and individual operators.

 The wicked flee when no man pursueth; but the righteous are bold as a lion.

 The Rocky Mountain Tactical Team Association is a professional organization of first responders involved in tactical operations working in the Colorado-Wyoming region.
 Membership is open to law enforcement agencies (team membership) and to individuals currently employed by local, county, state of federal departments or the military.
 Narcotics enforcement officers, paramedics, tactical negotiators and dispatchers are also part of our growing organization.
 Corporate memberships for companies involved in tactical-related products are also welcome